dreikanter/sublime-bookmarks/README.md

 There is a huge collection of color schemes for Sublime Text at [colorsublime.com](http://colorsublime.com), nevertheless here are some most noticeable ones:

-- [Tomorrow](https://github.com/chriskempson/tomorrow-theme) theme — the precursor to Base16 Theme.
+- [Tomorrow](https://github.com/chriskempson/tomorrow-theme) — the precursor to Base16 Theme.
 - [Base 16](https://github.com/chriskempson/base16) — carefully chosen syntax highlighting and a default set of sixteen colors.
 - [Solarized](http://ethanschoonover.com/solarized) — balanced dark and light themes.